 Marketing fit

-- Are your campaigns and traffic sources landing on the most appropriate pages?
+- Are campaigns and traffic sources landing on the most appropriate pages?

 - Do search intent and page message align properly?